JimPaine/aks-quickstart/README.md

 ![architecture](https://raw.githubusercontent.com/JimPaine/images/master/architecture.PNG)

-## Step 1 - Create a Service Principal
+## Step 1 - Create a Service Principal and set permissions

 This will be used to run the Terraform client which will provision the resources in the required environment.